Is Digital Infrared Imaging (breast thermography) safe?

 I've been told that a cold-challenge must be done, is this true?

 The use of the cold-challenge (placing the patient's hands in ice-water or using ice packs placed on the mid-back) was stopped in the late 1980's.
 The research at the time showed that using the cold-challenge did not increase the sensitivity or specificity of breast thermography.
-What we are finding is that some offices have websites telling women that they should never go to any office that is not doing the cold-challenge.
+What we are finding is that some offices have websites informing women that they should never go to any office that is not doing the cold-challenge.
 We have no idea why they are doing this as this is simply false information.
 Fortunately, the number of offices doing this is decreasing.
 However, back in the late 1990's and early 2000's the problem was so bad that Dr. William Hobbins (the leading expert in breast thermography) encouraged our clinic director to review his database of cold-challenges and present a paper at the yearly symposium of the American Academy of Thermology (AAT).
 Dr. Hobbins and other experts in this field were concerned that these offices were claiming that experts in this field were not performing breast thermography correctly.
 The paper went on to be presented at the international conference of the IEEE Engineering in Medicine and Biology Society.
 The end result was acceptance of the paper for peer-review and publication (click here or go to Medline/PubMed).
-As recent as 2013, the AAT formed a committee that included our clinic director, along with Dr. William Hobbins and a group of experts in this field, to review the current status of breast thermography and create a internationally peer-reviewed standards and guidelines document.
+Both the IACT and the AAT convened guidelines committees that included our clinic director, along with Dr. William Hobbins and a group of experts in this field, to review the current status of breast thermography and create internationally peer-reviewed standards and guidelines documents.
 With regard to the cold-challenge, a review of the literature along with a consensus among the experts determined that the cold-challenge did not improve the sensitivity or specificity of breast thermography; and as such, its use was not necessary to provide accurate medical infrared imaging of the breast.

 What other centers perform Digital Infrared Imaging?